 This recipe comes from the Apulian tradition and is usually prepared on November 2nd, to celebrate All Souls’ Day.
-The women of the family use to gather together in the kitchen and share some happy moments and heart-to-heart conversations whilst making this dessert.

 Although soaking and cooking the wheat berries takes quite a while, it can be done in advance – and it will then take you only 5 minutes to put together this delicious traditional dish.